francoborrelli/object-based-positioning-library/docs/react-components.md

 The documentation presents a collection of React components available for real-time object detection and classification using pre-trained TensorFlow.js models.
 These components are designed to seamlessly integrate into React Native applications and leverage the device's camera capabilities to detect and classify a variety of objects.
 Each component provides a straightforward interface for configuration and receiving detection or classification results, making it easy to integrate into existing projects and customize according to specific application needs.

+All components extend the properties defined for [`cameraWithTensors`](https://js.tensorflow.org/api_react_native/0.2.1/#cameraWithTensors) from TensorFlow.js and the [`Expo Camera`](https://docs.expo.dev/versions/latest/sdk/camera/) Component.
+This ensures compatibility and flexibility in integrating advanced camera functionalities and TensorFlow.js processing within your Expo application.

 <details>
 <summary><h2>📷 DetectionCocoSSDCamera Component</h2></summary>